-Exposures unsecured: carrying amount Exposures secured by collateral Exposures secured by collateral, of which: secured amount Exposures secured by financial guarantees Exposures secured by financial guarantees, of which: secured amount Exposures secured by credit derivatives Exposures secured by credit derivatives, of which: secured amount

-2016 £m £m £m £m £m £m £m

-Loans 58.4 173.4 173.4 ~ ~ ~ ~

-Debt securities 160.4 ~ ~ ~ ~ ~ ~

-As at 31 December 218.8 173.4 173.4 ~ ~ ~ ~

-of which defaulted 0.2 0.2 0.2 ~ ~ ~ ~

-2015 Exposures unsecured: carrying amount £m Exposures secured by collateral £m Exposures secured by collateral, of which: secured amount £m Exposures secured by financial guarantees £m Exposures secured by financial guarantees, of which: secured amount £m Exposures secured by credit derivatives £m Exposures secured by credit derivatives, of which: secured amount £m
+2017 Exposures unsecured: carrying amount £m Exposures secured by collateral £m Exposures secured by collateral, of which: secured amount £m Exposures secured by financial guarantees £m Exposures secured by financial guarantees, of which: secured amount £m Exposures secured by credit derivatives £m Exposures secured by credit derivatives, of which: secured amount £m Loans 55.9 184.5 184.5 ~ ~ ~ ~ Debt securities 137.8 ~ ~ ~ ~ ~ ~ As at 31 December 193.7 184.5 184.5 ~ ~ ~ ~ of which defaulted 0.6 0.3 1.0 ~ ~ ~ ~ 2016 Exposures unsecured: carrying amount £m Exposures secured by collateral £m Exposures secured by collateral, of which: secured amount £m Exposures secured by financial guarantees £m Exposures secured by financial guarantees, of which: secured amount £m Exposures secured by credit derivatives £m Exposures secured by credit derivatives, of which: secured amount £m 2016 Loans unsecured: carrying amount secured by collateral secured by collateral, of which: secured amount secured by financial guarantees secured by financial guarantees, of which: secured amount secured by credit derivatives secured by credit derivatives, of which: secured amount unsecured: carrying amount £m secured by collateral £m secured by collateral, of which: secured amount £m secured by financial guarantees £m secured by financial guarantees, of which: secured amount £m secured by credit derivatives £m secured by credit derivatives, of which: secured amount Loans unsecured: carrying amount £m secured by collateral £m secured by collateral, of which: secured amount £m secured by financial guarantees £m secured by financial guarantees, of which: secured amount £m secured by credit derivatives £m secured by credit derivatives, of which: secured amount £m

-Loans 59.8 184.8 184.8 ~ ~ ~ ~

-Debt securities 128.4 ~ ~ ~ ~ ~ ~

-As at 31 December 188.2 184.8 184.8 ~ ~ ~ ~

-of which defaulted 0.1 3.0 3.0 ~ ~ ~ ~

-During 2016 unsecured exposures rose from £188m to £219m primarily as a result of the increase in the Bank's securities portfolio.
-This increase was mainly highly liquid government bonds.
-These bonds classified for regulatory purposes as HQLA helped to improve the Bank's liquidity ratios, notably the Liquidity Coverage (LC) and Stable Funding (SF) ratios, and yielded marginally higher yields than those available in the interbank market.
-Loans classified as defaulted fell from £3m to £0.3m as loans were repaid.
+During the year to 31st December 2017, unsecured exposures fell from £219m to £194m.
+This was primarily due to a reduction in the Bank's securities portfolio, more notably the extremely high liquidity and credit quality (HQLA) UK and US government bonds.
+These bonds form part of the Bank's liquidity buffer in relation to Liquidity Coverage (LC) and Stable Funding (SF) ratios.
+Exposures classified as defaulted increased from £0.2m to £1.0m due to the revaluation movement of an impaired legacy sovereign bond.

-THIRTY ONE